dnbaker/dashing/README.md

 The union command takes a set of pre-sketched HLLs and performs unions between them.
 Currently, the sketches must be of the same size.
 We may modify this in future releases to allow a merger of different sizes by flattening larger sketches to the smallest sketch size discovered.
 This would involve a loss of precision from the larger models.
+This currently doesn't support data structures besides HLLs, but we plan to make this change at a later date.